theapplegates/paulapp-11ty-newsite1/posts/Side-walking-on-air.md

 His entry "Side-Walking on Air" is shown below.
 It was taken by an iPhone X in Los Feliz, Los Angeles, California.

 ![Side-Walking on Air](../../img/side-walking-on-air.jpg)

-The top US entry was Side-Walking on Air by Jeff Rayner, a beautifully composed and exposed shot of a girl lit by a sliver of sunlight, and a delightful shadow: